 As you can see, there are many advantages to implementing a Power Tower into your workout (or, even better, into your home).

 Here is the whole list of exercises you can perform with a traditional Power Tower.
 With each exercise, we will mention which section of the Power Tower is designed for that specific movement.

-Top Section: Top bar, various handholds
+Top Section: Top bar, various hand grip bars

 - Pull-ups/Weighted pull-ups